Anushar20201/memnote/README.md

 ### Description

 MEMNOTE is an application where you can use this to cretae notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use.
+Through this application we can also download the app and use it.

 ### Use cases